formulahendry/awesome-azure-iot/README.md

 ## Hardware

+- [Azure IoT Developer Kit](https://microsoft.github.io/azure-iot-developer-kit/) - The Microsoft Azure MXChip IoT Developer Kit (a.k.a DevKit) can be used to develop and prototype IoT solutions leveraging Microsoft Azure services.
+It includes an Arduino compatible board with rich peripherals and sensors, an open-source board package and a growing projects catalog.
 - [Azure Certified for IoT device catalog](https://catalog.azureiotsuite.com/) - Certified for IoT devices tailored to your needs.
 - [Microsoft Azure IoT Starter Kits](https://catalog.azureiotsuite.com/kits) - Start innovating today with kits that include development boards that are 'Azure Certified for IoT', sensors and actuators.
 Simple user-friendly tutorials help you seamlessly connect your devices to the cloud with Microsoft Azure IoT.